kayveex/kayveex/README.md

-- 👋 Hi, I’m @kayveex
+- 👋 Hi, I’m @kayveex or you can call me as Aldi
-- 👀 I’m interested in Web Develompment and Mobile Development
+- 👀 I’m interested in Web Development and Mobile Development
-- 🌱 I’m currently learning C Language and Python
+- 📢 I’m currently learning C, others: Java, Python, SQL
+- ✨  Weebs (?) and Tech Enthusiast